AlphaWang/alpha-notes/english/04_mail.md

   > Please let me know when your deliverables have been completed.

-- *你自己修改；If further changes are required do them yourself.*
+- *你自己做；If further changes are required do them yourself.*

-  > If further edits are required, I have attached a version of the document that you can apply your edits directly into.
+  > - If further edits are required, I have attached a version of the document that you can apply your edits directly into.
+  > - I cannot assist.
+However, I am confident in your ability to find a solution here.
+  > - This task has to be prioritized, and I encourage you to take the lead on it.

+- *你非要按你的来，那你自己做；If you want it done your way then just do it yourself.*

+  > As you seem to have a very clear vision for the execution of this, I encourage you to take the lead here and I’m happy to support you where necessary.

 - *给我太多任务了； Stop assigning me so many tasks if you want any of them to get done*

-  > As my workload is quite heavy, can you help me understand what I should reprioritize to accommodate this new task?
+  > - As my workload is quite heavy, can you help me understand what I should reprioritize to accommodate this new task?
+  > - I am unable to take that on at the moment as my current workload is quite heavy.
+Is there someone else who can assist with this?

+- *你不是领导别给我派活；You are not my boss, stop trying to assign me work.*

+  > Have you connected with XX in regards to me taking this on?
+As it has not been communicated to me that I’ll be working on this.

+- 我太多任务，需要你帮忙；I am burning out with this workload and your lack of support.

+  > My productivity is being impacted by the overwhelming workload I am currently assigned.
+Is there any support you or the team can offer?

 - *确认时间线 Stop promising unrealistic timelines.*